@some_function (1)

 |

-Returns the date serial number for the last day of the month corresponding to the date serial number (considers leap years). |
+Returns the date serial number of the last day of the month to which the date represented by the date serial number belongs (considering leap years). |

 @week_anchor |